-Resurfacing, restoration, and rehabilitation (RRR) work is defined as work undertaken to extend the service life of an existing highway and enhance highway safety.
+Resurfacing, restoration, and rehabilitation (RRR) work is defined as work undertaken to extend the service life of an existing highway and enhance highway safety for all modes of travel.
 This includes the placement of additional surface materials and other work necessary to return an existing roadway to a condition of structural and functional adequacy.
-This chapter contains processes and requirements necessary to evaluate existing roadways for safety and performance.
+This chapter contains processes and requirements specific to RRR projects necessary to evaluate existing roadways for safety and performance.